 - Icing Piping Bags and 1M Pipping Tip

-- 1-2 containers of Chocolate Icing, Depending on the amount of cookies you plan to bake.
+- 16 oz Chocolate Icing Depending on the number of cookies you plan to bake.

 - Start by baking your sugar cookies according to package instructions.

 - Let cool completely.
 Or use store-bought sugar cookies.